 These are not extreme cups, by any means or measure.
 Delicate, delicate, delicate is the key, and due to the very limited supply, and thus high prices of Hawaiian coffees, we diligently cup Hawaiians to find that perfect mild cup, and not a cup of blandness that is often paraded as Hawaiian coffee.

 A final note here, and I hate to say it, because of my mantra, "Quality is in the cup" but Hawaiian coffee beans are beautiful when roasted.
-They roast uniformly, are shaped nicely, just look perfect!
+They roast up with nice smooth color, are perfectly shaped, and absolutely uniform!
 Now, I've said it, and I feel a bit ashamed.
-However, if I ever were to make a roasted coffee display, I would use Hawaiians.
+However, if I ever made a roasted coffee display, I would use Hawaiians.

 Origin: Hawaii